-Balance Yourself is a new commonsense balance training program developed by Australian physiotherapist (Physical Therapist) Meggen Lowry of Next Step Physio.
+Balance Yourself is a new commonsense balance training program developed by Australian physiotherapist (Physical Therapist) Meg Lowry of Next Step Physio.

 It was launched in July 2017 at the World Confederation of Physical Therapy Congress in Cape Town and enthusiastically welcomed by physiotherapists worldwide.